SachaWheeler/sachawheeler.github.io/projects/_posts/2017-2-11-Arduino-Candle.md

 layout: project
 title: Arduino Candle
 image: https://i.imgflip.com/qlrhv.gif
-summary: A digital candle using and Arduino and 8x8 led matrics.
+summary: A digital candle using an Arduino and 8x8 led matrics.
 ---

 I saw a beautiful LED candle at the Museum of Modern Art (New York) and wanted one.
 How difficult could it be with an Arduino?